insentia/windows_sql/README.md

 Should work since version 3.5.1 of puppet

 ## Last Fix/Update
-v 0.0.7 :
+v 0.0.8 :
- - Add restart parameter when you install/uninstall SQL Server
+ - Support Maintenance JOB with [OLA HALLENGREN](https://ola.hallengren.com/) SQL script
+ - Can do backup
+ - Can do integrity checkcommands
+ - Can do optimize index
+ - Can delete old backup file

 ## Generate configurationfile.ini
-Generate Microsoft SQL Server 2012 file configuration from parameters you define.
+Generate Microsoft SQL Server 2012 file confsiguration from parameters you define.
 If you create your service account with [windows_ad module](https://forge.puppetlabs.com/jriviere/windows_ad) and his xml file before calling the windows_sql class the password for each service account will be automatically retrieve from the users.xml file, else you can provide manually your password.
 All password manually provided have priority on xml password.